SwiftUI: Bridging UIKit with ScrollViewReader and DragGesture

 Conclusions

-is just another SwiftUI view, which makes it incredibly easy to further customize it (if SF Symbols were not already good enough for you) in ways which would not be possible in UIKit.
+I like the example above because now our SectionIndexTitles is just another SwiftUI view, making it incredibly easy to customize it (if SF Symbols were not already good enough for you) in ways that would not be possible in UIKit.

-Thank you for reading and stay tuned for more SwiftUI articles!
+Thank you for reading, and stay tuned for more SwiftUI articles!